Early Years Curriculum

 We have built our school environment to enable our children to strengthen their core muscles through physical play, children spend time outdoors in their natural environment in all weathers.
 They develop through wonderful, exploratory, sensory experiences in our mud kitchen, sandpit and taking part in Forest School sessions.
 Our learning environment is adaptable in order to reflect children's interests and progression.
 The children are supported to learn to work together, manage their feelings and ask questions through skilled adult facilitated play.

-The curriculum is taught through quality key texts.
-These are chosen carefully to encourage children's speech, language and communication development and to enhance their knowledge and understanding of the world around them.
 Any planning, however, is flexible and responsive to children’s needs so plans can be changed and adapted dependent on children’s interests.
 The curriculum is enriched with classroom enhancements, trips and visitors.

 The EYFS team meet weekly to discuss the children and their developing needs.
 Staff receive relevant training.
 Throughout the EYFS as part of the learning and teaching process, staff will assess the children using the development matters checkpoints, their knowledge of the child and their own expert professional judgement to ensure that the children are making good progress.
 We work with a range of agencies and for any child that is identified as falling behind interventions or referrals will be put into place to support them.